nlovell/diy-audio/cables.md

 Kiore are a step-up from the Ika, but still firmly in the "affordable" range of prices.
 Kiore is a little more flexible than Ika, which some may prefer.

+Being a pure-copper cable, Kiore offers a subtly warmer experience than Ika.

 _Conductor material:_ Pure copper.